 - Be Respectful

-- Be positive
+- Be Kind

-- Be the best you can be
+- Be Safe

-- Save our world!

 The majority of concerns from parents, carers and others are handled under the following general procedures.

 To ensure you receive an effective response to your complaint, it will be helpful if you:

 - co-operate with the school in seeking a solution to the complaint; - express the complaint in full as early as possible; complaints must be raised within three months of an incident occurring; - respond promptly to request for information or meetings or in agreeing the details of the complaint; - ask for assistance if needed; and treat all those involved in the complaint, with respect.